SilkRose/Pony/stories/deternal/deternal.md

 After the hug, Rarity lay back down before getting her customary hug from Pinkie.
 "Are you sure there isn't anything you could do, Twilight?"

 Twilight shook her head, more tears starting to escape.
-"No, if I could, I would have already done it."
+"No; if I could, I would have already done it."

-Rarity looked at Twilight with a waning smile.
+Rarity looked at Twilight with a fading smile.
+[OR, ALTERNATIVELY, A WAN SMILE, WHICH FITS THE NARRATIVE, MAY HAVE BEEN INTENDED BY YOU IN THE FIRST PLACE, AND EMPHATICALLY NOT THE SAME AS A WANING SMILE.
+PLEASE ADJUST AS YOU SEE FIT.]
 "Nothing at all?
 I don't know how I could ever repay you, but I promise I'll find a way.
 There must be something I could do for you."

 Twilight looked down.
 "I really wish I could help, Rarity.
 But I don't know any spells that could magically fix you.
-I spent days trying to find anything in the libraries around Equestria that could help.
-Those were all stuff the doctors already knew about, so I checked restricted sections and rare book collections.
-Nothing I found could help.
-I even asked Celestia and Luna for help."
+I spent days trying to find anything in the libraries across Equestria that could help.
+All of that was stuff the doctors already knew about, so I checked restricted sections and rare book collections. [*STUFF* IS A MASS NOUN] Nothing I found could help.
+I even asked Celestia and Luna."

 Rarity started to cry at the answer.
 "Thank you for trying.
-It means so much to me."
+That means so much to me."

 The three ponies shared a group hug.

-Rarity spoke up after the hug, wiping away her tears, "Sorry if I was too pushy, Twilight.
+Rarity spoke up after the hug, wiping away her tears.
+"Sorry if I was too pushy, Twilight.
 I'm just scared.
 I don't know what's going to happen, and I can't stand the pain sometimes."

-Twilight and Pinkie both started to cry fully.
+Twilight and Pinkie both started to cry freely.

 Pinkie hugged Rarity again.
 "I love you so much, Rarity.
-I believe in your ability to get through this."
+I believe you'll get through this." [*I BELIEVE IN YOUR ABILITY TO...* IS DEFINITELY NOT PINKIE-STYLE]

 Rarity hugged back.
 "I love you girls, too!"